cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

       ![Screenshot](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Screenshots/ansiblecfg.PNG)

  11. Then it is done.
-You can now go to the DVWA & ELK configuration.
+You can now proceed to the DVWA & ELK configuration.

 ### DVWA Configuration